BLCM/BLCMods/Pre Sequel Mods/Apocalyptech/TPS Better Loot Mod/README.md

 * Individual Enemy Drop Fixes:
   * FlameKnuckle will drop from the badass pool even on playthrough 1.
   * Nel's drops have been improved (will pull from the Epic Chest pools)
+  * This mod technically nerfs a few enemy drops, which otherwise get a little too excessive even for me:
+    * Hardcodes the drop probabilities for the unique loot dropped by Badass Kraggons and Tork Dredgers to pre-Better-Loot levels
+    * Nerfs the drops from Felicity Rampant a bit (though they'll still be better than in vanilla TPS)
+    * Bring Guard.Clapdog unique drops in line with the rest of the mod
 * Remove early-game loot restrictions.
 This is actually a superset of the similar feature already present in UCP 2.1.
 This version enables spawning of basically everything from the beginning, including all grenade types,